Timothy Leary: Post-prison

 On April 21, 1976, Governor Jerry Brown released Leary from prison.
 After briefly relocating to Santa Fe, New Mexico, with Harcourt-Smith under the auspices of the United States Federal Witness Protection Program, the couple separated in early 1977.

+Personal life

-Leary then moved to the Laurel Canyon neighborhood of Los Angeles, California, where he resided for the rest of his life.
-Unable to secure a conventional academic or research appointment due to his reputation, he continued to publish books through the independent press while maintaining an upper middle class lifestyle by making paid appearances at colleges and nightclubs as a self-described "stand-up philosopher".
+Leary then moved to the Laurel Canyon neighborhood of Los Angeles, where he resided for the rest of his life.
 In 1978, he married filmmaker Barbara Blum, also known as Barbara Chase, sister of actress Tanya Roberts.
-He adopted Blum's young son Zachary and raised him as his own.
+He adopted Blum's young son and raised him as his own.
 He also took on several godchildren, including Winona Ryder (the daughter of his archivist Michael Horowitz) and technologist Joi Ito.

+In January 1989, Leary's daughter Susan, then 41, was arrested in Los Angeles for non-fatally shooting her boyfriend in the head as he slept in December 1988.
+She was ruled mentally unfit to stand trial for attempted murder on two occasions.
+After years of mental instability, she died by suicide in jail in September 1990.